-Appendix A - Tenant Occupancy Survey
+Appendix A Tenant Occupancy Survey

-The following form must be completed by a staff manager or supervisor responsible for the nominated functional space.
+The following form must be completed by a staff member with knowledge of the nominated functional space.
 At least one form must be printed and completed for every shift operating in each functional space, and kept on file for auditing purposes.